Home Internet Offers

 Cable One (New Wave Communications, Sparklight, Fidelity Communications)

-- Beginning March 19th, a 15 Mbps Internet plan for $10 per month is available for the next 60 days to help low-income families and those most impacted by coronavirus challenges, such as seniors and college students.
+- A 15 Mbps Internet plan for $10 per month is available through December 31, 2020, to help low-income families and those most impacted by coronavirus challenges, such as seniors and college students.
 No documentation will be required to sign up for this plan.

 - Also opened free Wi-Fi hotspots in the company’s local office parking lots across its footprint for public use during the crisis in order to keep individuals and communities connected.